The Klansman

-The Klansman (also known as Burning Cross) is a 1974 American drama film based on the 1967 book of the same name by William Bradford Huie.
-It was directed by Terence Young and starred Lee Marvin, Richard Burton, Cameron Mitchell, Lola Falana, Luciana Paluzzi, David Huddleston, Linda Evans and O. J. Simpson in his film debut.
+The Klansman (also known as Burning Cross) is a 1974 American drama film based on the 1967 novel of the same name by William Bradford Huie.
+It was directed by Terence Young and starred Lee Marvin, Richard Burton, Cameron Mitchell, Lola Falana, Luciana Paluzzi, David Huddleston, Linda Evans and O. J. Simpson in his feature film debut.

 Plot

 In a small town in Alabama, Sheriff Track Bascomb breaks up a crowd of hillbilly white men molesting a black woman.
 Owing his election to the racist power structure that runs the community, Bascomb arrests no one.
 His decision is also based on the fact that he loves the town he grew up in and wants to keep the peace.
 In addition, his best friend since school days is Breck Stancill: a rich landowner who sympathizes with the Civil Rights movement.
 Despite their political differences, however, the bond shared by Bascomb and Stencill remains strong.

 Later, the town's relative tranquility is threatened when a young white woman, Nancy Poteet, is sexually assaulted and beaten by a black man.
 Sheriff Bascomb tries to find the guilty party while Ku Klux Klan members – including Bascomb's deputy, Butt Cutt Cates – take matters into their own hands.
 They board a truck and drive to a rural bar frequented by black people.
 They chase after two men outside, one of whom is Garth.
 Garth escapes but his companion Henry is captured, castrated, and shot-gunned by the Klan.
 Witnessing his friend's torture and death, Garth swears vengeance and embarks on a one-man terror campaign against the Klan and their supporters.

 Loretta Sykes, a black woman who grew up in the town, returns home.
 She is approached by members of the Civil Rights movement.
 Together, they try to get Breck Stancill involved.
 One evening, Loretta is abducted by Deputy Cates and his Klan allies.
 In response to the assault on Nancy, it is decided that one of them should rape Loretta.
 So violent is the act that she almost bleeds to death.
 As a result, what Sheriff Bascomb tried to prevent from the very beginning now boils to the surface, and an all-out race war threatens to rip his town apart.